 I walk on stilts.
 I was taught how by a group in San Francisco called Wise Fool Puppet Intervention.
 Since then, I have walked on stilts in parades, at music festivals, parties, protests, and (most of the time) just for fun.
 This picture is from the class where my friend Lisa Martinengo and I learned how to walk on stilts.
 Normally, we wear costumes over the stilts (now that you've seen what they look like underneath the costumes, don't tell anyone!).
 There are pictures of me on stilts in the Burning Man photographs.

 I have been trained as a professional massage technician.
 I love giving massages, but except for occasionally being auctioned off for a good cause, I don't do it for money.
 I mainly do shiatsu (accupressure), although I've also been trained in Swedish, Reflexology, and facial techniques.

 I dance and make music.
 I love almost all kinds of dance, including rock & roll, polka, east-coast swing, hambo, waltz, scandinavian, zwiefacher, balkan, and especially contra and square dancing.
-I call contra dances, and have even written a few dances, and I play the mandolin.
+I call contra dances, and have even written a few dances, and I play the bass.
+I've also written a course on how to play the bass.
 Once a year I play in a band called the Polkadoubts for a big polka bash.
 When I lived in San Francisco, we had music jams at our house about once a month, and the East Bay Pickin' Potluck several times a year.
 I love going to dance camps and to music festivals (like Folklife).
 My favorite bands to dance to are Anzanga (an African marimba band from Seattle), Brave Combo (Tex-Mex & International from Denton), and the Horse Flies (southern and punk acoustic from Ithaca).